fomightez/general_scripted_plotting/README.md

 Two ways to use this script:
 - Edit it to contain your data.

+  Edit the script via text editor.
+Somehow assign your data and asign items like `labels`, `colors`, etc.

+  Adjust the output image to be in the format you'd like.
+You may find `.png` best while developing because more easily directly viewed than `svg`.

+  Excuted the edited script with:

+      python plot_panel_bar_plots_with_fit.py

 - (**Recommended way ==>**)Import the function into your own script with your data or your Jupyter notebook with your data.

   To do this, place the script `plot_panel_bar_plots_with_fit.py` into a directory with your code or place the script in your Jupyter environment dashboard where the notebook is locaed.